Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Main characterization result

-In this section, we show that our notion of universality instantiates to that introduced by Colcombet and Fijalkow (and studied over finite graphs), in the case of prefix-increasing objectives.
+In this section, we show that our notion of universality instantiates to that introduced by Colcombet and Fijalkow~\cite{CF18} (and studied over finite graphs and prefix-independent objectives), in the case of prefix-increasing objectives.
+This allows to simplify the definitions in the very commonly studied case of prefix-independent objectives.
+We also discuss interactions between universality and pregraphs; in particular we show that for prefix-independent objectives, nonempty universal graphs also embed pregraphs.

-We say that a valuation $\val:C^\omega \to X$ is prefix-increasing (resp. prefix-decreasing) if adding a prefix increases (resp. decreases) the value: for any $w \in C^\omega$ and $u \in C^*$, we have $\val(uw) \geq \val(w)$ (resp. $\val(uw) \leq \val(w)$).
-If a valuation is both prefix-increasing and prefix-decreasing, we say that it is prefix-invariant.
+\paragraph*{Prefix-independence.} We call a $C$-valuation $\val$ prefix-increasing (resp.~prefix-decreasing) if adding a prefix increases (resp. decreases) the value: for any $w \in C^\omega$ and $u \in C^*$, we have $\val(uw) \geq \val(w)$ (resp. $\val(uw) \leq \val(w)$).
+If a valuation is both prefix-increasing and prefix-decreasing, we say that it is prefix-independent.
 We have the following technical lemma.

-\begin{lemma} Assume that $\val:C^\omega \to X$ is prefix-increasing and consider a graph $G=(V,E)$.
-If two vertices $v$ and $v'$ satisfy $\val_G(v) < \val_G(v')$ then there is no edge in $G$ from $v$ to $v'$. \end{lemma}
+\begin{lemma} Assume that $\val$ is prefix-increasing and consider a graph~$G$.
+If two vertices~$v$ and~$v'$ satisfy $\val_G(v) < \val_G(v')$ then there is no edge in $G$ from $v$ to $v'$. \end{lemma}

 \begin{proof} By contradiction, let $e= v \re c v'$ be an edge in $G$ and pick a path $\pi'$ from $v'$ with $\val_G(\pi') > \val_G(v)$.
 Then $e \pi'$ is a path from $v$ and we have

 which is a contradiction since $e\pi'$ is a path from $v$ in $G$. \end{proof}